RebelIT/ansible-piMetrics/README.md

 ```

 ### API to control it!
-Run the [rpIoT](https://github.com/RebelIT/rpIoT) ansible against it using the /api/display/{on|off} endpoints to turn the display on and off on a schedule.
+Run the [rpIoT](https://github.com/RebelIT/rpIoT) ansible against it using the endpoints to manage it.